gabrielfalcao/bose/doc/index.rst

 .. warning ::

-   bose itself supports python 3, but many 3rd-party plugins do not!
+   psychoacoustics itself supports python 3, but many 3rd-party plugins do not!

 .. toctree::